Registration and Enrollment

 Credit for degree requirements and elective courses can be earned by attaining satisfactory scores on proficiency examinations including challenge exams.
 NYIT has developed its own challenge examinations in areas not covered by CLEP, DSST, or Excelsior.
 A student wishing to take a challenge exam should contact the department of the course they wish to challenge and obtain written permission in the form of an email or letter.
 The permission should be submitted to the bursar along with payment of the exam fee.
 Fees can be located at https://www.nyit.edu/bursar/tuition.

 Students must be matriculated to challenge a course.
 Challenge exam credit does not count toward the NYIT residency requirements.
 Students cannot challenge a course of a level lower than related course(s) they have completed or in which they are currently enrolled.
 A maximum of 60 credits toward a bachelor's degree and 30 credits toward an associate degree may be achieved through proficiency exams.
-Students may challenge no more than 3 courses per term.
-Only courses taken at NYIT in which a student earned a grade of F, W, or WF may be challenged.
-A course that is challenged and failed cannot be re-challenged.
+Students may challenge no more than three courses per term.
+For courses taken at NYIT, only those courses in which a student earned a grade of F, W, or WF may be challenged.
+An IF grade may not be challenged, and the course must be repeated by the student to receive credit.
+A course that is challenged and failed cannot be rechallenged.
 A course may be challenged only once.
-Challenge exams, if passed, are graded with a "P" grade.
+Challenge exams, if passed, are graded with a P grade.
 An F grade is not recorded.
-To earn a grade of "P," the exam must be passed with a grade of C or better.
+To earn a grade of P, the exam must be passed with a grade of C or better.

 The continued registration of any student is dependent upon regular attendance, proper conduct, and achievement of passing grades.
 Any one of the following is regarded as sufficient cause for dismissal: irregular attendance, neglect of work, conduct deemed by the college not consistent with general good order, or failure to comply with the college's rules and regulations.
 The college reserves the right to terminate a student's enrollment at any time.